When you’re Medicare eligible, you enroll in Original Medicare. This provides the most basic coverage offered by the government.

 Medicare Part D is a federal program designed to offer prescription drug coverage.
 The plan is provided by private insurance companies that contract with the Centers for Medicare & Medicaid Services (CMS)—similar to Medicare Advantage plans.

 Original Medicare Parts A and B work with Medicare drug coverage Part D. If you have a Medicare Advantage plan, you’ll get this coverage through a MAPD (Medicare Advantage Prescription Drug) plan.
-You cannot have a Medicare Advantage Prescription Drug Plan and a stand-alone Medicare Part D Prescription Drug Plan.
+You cannot have a Medicare Advantage Prescription Drug Plan and a stand-alone Medicare Part D Prescription Drug Plan, except for specific circumstances.

 You can choose a stand-alone Medicare Part D Prescription Drug Plan as a Medicare enrollee.
 The cost and availability will vary by county, and most plans require you to pay a monthly premium, annual deductible, and copayment or coinsurance.
 You may qualify for financial assistance for prescription drug costs through a program called Extra Help.